2023-2024 Housing Selection for Returning Students

 February 1 - 28

 Step 2.
-ROOMMATE MATCHING & GROUP FORMING: Students have an opportunity to log onto WU Housing Portal to search for other students to live with and form roommate groups for next year.
+ROOMMATE MATCHING & GROUP FORMING: Students with matched roommate groups will have the opportunity to log onto WU Housing Portal and search for other students to live with and form roommate groups for next year.
 Students can choose to go into housing without a chosen roommate(s) and be placed with another student based on their lifestyle and likings information.

 Step 3.
-RECEIVE SELECTION TIME SLOT: Students will receive their selection time slot indicating when they can log onto WU Housing Portal and select a space online for next year.
+Students with matched roommate groups: Students with matched roommate groups will receive their selection time slot indicating when they can log onto WU Housing Portal and select a space online for next year.
 Selection time slots are generated randomly by class status and number of semesters on campus.

 Once a selection is made, no changes will be considered until the end of the second week in the fall semester with the approval of the Area Coordinator.